Skip to main content

 While this can be frustrating, it's good to remember that this is normal behavior and is usually the result of a change to keep your account safe and secure by a source system.

-When authorizations expire, you need to reconnect and authorize us again.
+When authorizations expire, you must reconnect and authorize us again.
 Openbridge will email "Authorization Failure" notifications when we detect your account authorization is not working.
 It will look something like this:

 Removing Remote Identities